List of Power Rangers Jungle Fury characters: Dominic "Dom" Hargan

 Dominic "Dom" Hargan (portrayed by Nikolai Nikolaeff) was a student of Master Mao's sent away before the beginning of the series to find his path in life.
 After six years, he returns to Jungle Karma Pizza posing as Inspector Fuller of the health department until R.J. came down and recognized him.
 He is initially rejected by the other Rangers because of his irresponsible acts during the fight with Crocovile, until he saves Fran with the refined techniques he developed in his travels.
 With control over the Rhinoceros Spirit, Dominic transforms into the Jungle Fury Rhino Ranger and uses the Control Dagger to summon the Rhino Steel Zord, unable to form his Spirit into a Zord.
-Unlike the other rangers, he does not become a Master in the finale, though it is possible he had already achieved this rank due to being a classmate of RJ's.

 During the last episode he was seen going traveling, asking Fran to come along.

 He would later join in the final battle of Super Megaforce as part of the veteran Ranger army.